Variations in Psychological Attributes: Class 12 Psychology Notes

 Assessment of Psychological Attributes

-Psychological assessment is done to understand and evaluate various qualities, attributes, behavioral patterns of an individual by the use of systematic and standardized ways of testing.
+Psychological assessment is done to understand and evaluate various qualities, attributes, and behavioral patterns of an individual by the use of systematic and standardized ways of testing.
 The 5 main domains of Psychological Assessment are explained in variations in psychological attributes notes:

-• Intelligence is defined as an individual’s capacity to understand the world, and the ability to make the best use of whatever a person has.
+• Intelligence is defined as an individual’s capacity to understand the world and the ability to make the best use of whatever a person has.

 • Aptitude is defined as an individual’s potential and capability to learn and acquire skills and aptitude tests give us a clear picture of what a person is capable of doing.